Assistant Commandant for Capability (CG-7)

 Captain Riedlin has served in a variety of operational and staff assignments during his career, including as Executive Assistant for the Coast Guard Acquisition Directorate, where he assisted with the $29B recapitalization of the Coast Guard’s cutter fleet, aviation assets, and C4ISR systems.
 He has served at Air Station San Francisco, Air Station Kodiak, and was the Assistant Aviation Engineering Officer at Air Station Sitka, and Aviation Engineering Officer at Group Astoria.
 Captain Riedlin served as the MH-60J Product Line Manager at the Aviation Logistic Center, where he led the design, construction, and testing of the Coast Guard’s first ever all glass cockpit helicopter, the MH-60T.
 He later served as the Aviation Engineering Officer and Executive Officer of Air Station Barbers Point, Hawaii.
 Following his tour in Hawaii, Captain Riedlin served as the Commanding Officer of Air Station New Orleans.
 During this tour, he led critical aviation surge operations following the Deepwater Horizon oil spill in the Gulf of Mexico and oversaw more than 500 Search and Rescue cases.

-Captain Capistrano is currently serving as the Deputy Chief of Coast Guard Aviation Forces at Coast Guard Headquarters in Washington DC.
-In this capacity, he manages all of Coast Guard aviation’s current and strategic programs for Rotary-Wing (RW), Fixed-Wing (FW), and Unmanned Aircraft Systems (UAS) to include personnel, training, facilities, and policies.
+As Deputy Chief of the Office of Aviation Resources (CG711), Captain Williams is responsible for the management of all Coast Guard aviation’s current and strategic programs for Rotary-Wing (RW), Fixed-Wing (FW), and Unmanned Aircraft Systems (UAS) to include personnel, training, facilities, and policies.
 He holds FAA Commercial Pilot licenses/certificates for FW, RW, and remote UAS airframes.

 Office of Aviation Forces